 🎥 Join our next live workshop

-Join our next workshop on Friday at 4 PM EST with Dr. Alvaro Cintas, The Rundown’s AI professor.
-By the end of the workshop, you’ll walk away with practical skills and a clear understanding of how to use GPT-4o effectively in your own work — beyond the hype.
+Join our next workshop today at 4 PM EST with Dr. Alvaro Cintas, The Rundown’s AI professor.
+By the end of the workshop, you’ll confidently be able to use AI coding agents to improve your development workflow.

 RSVP here.
 Not a member?
 Join The Rundown University on a 14-day free trial.